Providing for your loved ones during your lifetime

 Note that gifts can sometimes be confused with sales or loans, so it is important to structure your gift properly.

-One of the many reasons you want to work with a lawyer when structuring your gift is that a gift must be complete, that is, you may not retain any benefit from the gift in order for it and its appreciation to be removed from your estate.
+One of the many reasons to work with a lawyer when structuring your gift is that a gift must be complete, that is, you may not retain any benefit from the gift—including receiving income from it—in order for it and its appreciation to be removed from your estate.

 With all of this in mind, is giving while living a good fit for you?
 Here are a few considerations: